 The biggest thing that has helped us reach the point we are at now is a monthly budget.
 Yes, I realize I just said what most people consider a dirty word.
 When most people hear the word “budget” they think of living a life without fun or happiness.
 Nothing could be farther from the truth!
 In fact, a budget can become a dear friend.
 (Okay, maybe not that far…) If you don’t like the word, call it something else.
 Call it your monthly spending plan instead.
 In the words of Dave Ramsey: “A budget is telling your money where to go instead of wondering where it went.”
 I’ve always loved that.

 It’s been several years since we started budgeting and only three since we’ve gotten any good at it.
 We really didn’t get control of our finances until we started using the envelope system.
-One word of advice about budgeting: It will take work to get it right.
+One word of advice about budgeting: It takes work to get it right.
 You will sit down and create a budget and things won’t go according to plan.
 Adjust your budget and try again.
 It took us three or four months to get it down, but now it is only a matter of adjusting it slightly depending upon what is going on that month.
-In fact, our budget is so similar each month I started using an Excel spreadsheet and just changing out the amount in the categories slightly (such as utilities).
+In fact, our budget is so similar each month I started using a Google sheet and just changing out the amount in the categories slightly (such as utilities).
 It’s really easy once you get it going!

 Step One: Track Your Expenses

 If you are anything like us, this might hurt a little.
 Write down everything, and I mean everything you spend money on.
 When we first did this, we found that we were spending over $400 a month dining out!
 Talk about wasted money!
 (And it was just the two of us then with no kids!)

 Now, I’ll be the first to admit I love going out to eat, but it’s not the healthiest (usually) and a lot of times it really isn’t as good as I thought it was going to be.
 So now, we eat at home more often (especially since we have kids).
 Keep track of everything for a month to get a good idea of where your money is going.